 We are very keen for this Working Group to develop an active research programme, and to engage with research users outside academia.
 To this end we encourage collaborative international research projects with the potential to attract significant financial support, and have already initiated a number of bids to different research funding bodies.
 Using ethnographic and closely related case studies to challenge received notions of ‘tradition’, projects examining ‘tradition’ as a process of intergenerational, interregional, and intercultural transfer of knowledge, skills and values will look at the creative potential of living traditions in their socio-ecological contexts, and at the role of the ethnologist in the tradition process.
 Located at the interface of ethnology and other arts and humanities fields, the research envisaged is likely to involve a significant element of practice, which may take a variety of forms including audio-visual, fine art, or performance.

 The Working Group has been initiated by colleagues associated with the Academy for Irish Cultural Heritages (University of Ulster), the Ethnological Research Unit (UWE Bristol), and the Centre for Human Ecology (University of Strathclyde).

-have expressed an interest in becoming involved in this Working Group to-date include:
+Colleagues who have expressed an interest in becoming involved in this Working Group to-date include:

 Gulnara Aitpaeva (Aigine Centre);